skip-mev/chaintestutil/network/README.md

 # Network Testing

-Package network implements and exposes a fully operational in-process CometBFT test network that consists of at least one or potentially many validators.
+The network package implements and exposes a fully operational in-process CometBFT test network that consists of at least one or potentially many validators.
 This test network can be used primarily for integration tests or unit test suites.